yoona222/starter-hugo-academic-1/content/publication/EMNLP2020Mian/index.md

 ---
-title: 'Knowledge graphs enhanced neural machine translation'
+title: 'Dynamic context selection for document-level neural machine translation via reinforcement learning'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Xiaomian Kang
   - admin
   - Jiajun Zhang
-  - Yu Zhou
   - Chengqing Zong

-date: '2021-1-07T00:00:00Z'
+date: '2020-10-9T00:00:00Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;